MajesticGoodness/subbyWubby/report/Report.md

 inyersreyayion i offer yy yheories in yhe hose yhay yhe essenve of okinacan karaye cihh reyain inyavy

-### 3.11 Abandoning the manual approach...but not before making a few notes. {#seggs}
+### 3.11 Abandoning the manual approach

 So, it looks like we've gotten as far as we could with just CTRL + F and replace.
-At this point, let's try to revert the 't' --> 'y' mapping and see if we can jot down some more guesses for when we have our program up and running.
+At this point, let's try to revert the 't' --> 'y' mapping and see if we scavenge a few more guesses for future reference.

 >levanse the sravtive of the lasiv yoeeyents of kata is the fovns and yastert of sehf is the essenve of